 - Multiple grip options

-I’m someone who always ended up at Lowes the night before moving out of an apartment because I needed to fill the holes I put in walls from screws and nails.
+I’m someone who always ended up at Lowes the night before moving out of an apartment because I needed to fill the holes I put in walls with screws and nails.
 Eliminate this problem (at least when it comes to pull-up bars) by purchasing the Perfect Fitness Multi-Gym Doorway Pull-Up Bar!
 This inexpensive bar clocks in at under $40 and can hold up to 300 pounds.
 Plus, you don’t have to secure it to a stud(s) before using it.

 The Perfect Fitness Pull-Up Bar is one of the most versatile pieces of equipment you can have in your apartment.
 You’ll be able to do pull-ups with various hand grips, dips, and even take it off the door to use it for push-ups.